OCA/website/website_portal_sale_v10/README.rst

 * This module should be getting updates from time to time, given that at backporting time, Odoo 10.0 is not yet even in the beta phase.
 * Any module you base on this will need to be updated to be based on ``website_portal_sale`` when you migrate it to Odoo 10.0, because this module is only intended to replace that during the 9.0 lifespan.
+* Backport had to be modified to avoid conflicts betweeen current and v10 versions of modules, so backport updates would be a bit harder than expected.

 Bug Tracker
 ===========